jingyucms/cmsusercode/chi_analysis/README.txt

 plot_nonpert_13TeV.py # plot non perturbative correction histograms

-add_systematics_13TeV.py # add systematic shift histograms, NLOQCD and data histograms in the datacards for each CI and ADD signal plot_chi_uncertainties_13TeV.py # plot summary of all systematic uncertainties
+add_systematics_13TeV.py # add systematic shift histograms, NLOQCD and data histograms in the datacards for each CI, ADD and DM signal plot_chi_uncertainties_13TeV.py # plot summary of all systematic uncertainties

 add_systematics_qbh.py # add systematic shift histograms, NLOQCD and data histograms in the datacards for a QBH signal